 - SWPPP BMPs – Do’s and Don’ts (PDF)

-- Snohomish County Drainage Manual (PDF), Appendix I-F. SWPPP submittal requirements for Small Projects Pursuant to SCC 30.63A.810.
+- Snohomish County Drainage Manual Appendix I-F (PDF) - SWPPP submittal requirements for Small Projects Pursuant to SCC 30.63A.810.

 Erosion Control BMPs

-- If you, or a commercial logger, are performing a logging activity and the logging truck(s) will access onto a county road
+- If you, or a commercial logger, are performing logging activity and will be creating a new access, an access permit is required.
+If you will be using an existing access, a permit may be required.